Travel to Baja – Sea Kayaking Adventure Tours from Loreto, Mexico

 • If flying on an airline other than Alaska Airlines, we strongly recommend personally checking your baggage with your international airline carrier two hours or more before flight time!
 This greatly reduces the chances of lost luggage or of losing a seat due to over-booking.
 Be sure to allow sufficient time to transfer your luggage yourself.

-• These airlines frequently change their routes, schedules, and available seats into Loreto so you should keep checking regularly until you find what you need.
+• These airlines frequently change their routes, schedules, and available seats to the Baja Peninsula of Mexico so you should keep checking regularly until you find what you need.
 And, after booking, check back once in a while to see if they have changed your flight times!

-• Call or email our travel agents if you need assistance.
+• Call a travel or airline agent if you need assistance.

 Documents for Travel to Baja Mexico

 Credit cards are not widely accepted, and when they are used expect a 5% surcharge.
-There is one cash machine in Loreto, but it does not always have money!
-The single bank in town seldom exchanges currency and when it does the process is extremely time-consuming.
-Therefore, we strongly urge you to bring sufficient traveler's checks and US currency in small denominations for your entire stay in Loreto.
+La Paz is a small city so cash machines are not rare.
+But there is only one cash machine in Loreto and it does not always have money!
+The single bank in Loreto seldom exchanges currency and when it does the process is extremely time-consuming.
+Therefore, we strongly urge you to bring sufficient traveler’s checks and US currency in small denominations for your entire stay in Loreto.
 (Anything larger than $20 may be hard to cash!)
 It is not necessary to arrive with Mexican pesos in hand; US funds are readily accepted in Baja.
 If you desire, pesos can be purchased at local stores and shops.
 Prices for goods in Baja California are on par with those found in the US.
-Money and documents should always be carried with you - be sure they are kept dry during your sea kayaking trip.
+Money and documents should always be carried with you – be sure they are kept dry during your sea kayaking trip.

 Sanitary water and food will be provided during the sea kayak tour.
 When traveling on your own, be aware of the risk of diarrhea, the main health problem for visitors to Mexico (although most Baja travelers report far less of this problem compared to the mainland).
 Avoid eating greasy foods and unwashed fruits or vegetables, do not overindulge in food or drink, and patronize reputable restaurants.
-Although Loreto has treated public water, we recommend avoiding tap water during your vacation.
+Although public water is treated, we recommend avoiding tap water during your vacation.
 While sea kayaking in Baja under our care, we will provide you with purified water.